Huntington’s Disease: Symptoms, Treatment, and Hope

 Investigators in the field of neurobiology—which encompasses the anatomy, physiology, and biochemistry of the nervous system—continue to study the Huntington’s gene with an eye toward understanding how it causes disease in the human body.

 Neurologists, psychologists, psychiatrists, and other investigators are researching potential treatments that will then undergo clinical trials in humans.
+Drugs, such as pridopidine, are being tested on patients to determine if they’re effective treatment options for specific symptoms.

 Research is being done with mice to mimic the human disease and test potential treatment modalities.
+Newer studies are focused on whether changes to the Huntington gene may affect severity and onset of the disease.